The Seiberg-Witten equations and the length spectrum of hyperbolic three-manifolds

 We exhibit the first examples of hyperbolic three-manifolds for which the Seiberg-Witten equations do not admit any irreducible solution.
 Our approach relies on hyperbolic geometry in an essential way; it combines an explicit upper bound for the first eigenvalue on coexact $1$-forms $\lambda_1^*$ on rational homology spheres which admit irreducible solutions together with a version of the Selberg trace formula relating the spectrum of the Laplacian on coexact $1$-forms with the volume and complex length spectrum of a hyperbolic three-manifold.
 Using these relationships, we also provide precise numerical bounds on $\lambda_1^*$ for several hyperbolic rational homology spheres.

 In the last three decades, both hyperbolic geometry and Floer homology have played a central role in the study of the geometry and topology of three-dimensional manifolds (see for example \cite{Agol}, \cite{Gabai}, \cite{KM1}, \cite{KM2}, \cite{Tau}).
 Despite this, and even though both subjects have by now reached their maturity, their mutual interaction (if any) remains extremely mysterious.
-For example, while the computation of the Floer homology for the Seifert fibered case is very well-understood in explicit, geometric terms \cite{FS}, \cite{MOY}, the Floer homology of hyperbolic manifolds has eluded similar descriptions.
-Because Mostow rigidity implies that the geometric invariants of a hyperbolic three-manifold are indeed topological invariants, the following is a very natural yet outstanding problem one encounters. \begin{Quest} For a hyperbolic three-manifold $Y$, is there any relationship between the topological invariants arising from the hyperbolic geometry of $Y$ (e.g. the volume, injectivity radius, lengths of geodesics, etc.) and the invariants arising from Floer homology? \end{Quest}
+For example, while the computation of the Floer homology for the Seifert fibered case is very well-understood in explicit, geometric terms \cite{FS}, \cite{MOY}, the Floer homology of hyperbolic manifolds (i.e. admitting a metric with constant sectional curvature $-1$) has eluded similar descriptions.
+Because Mostow rigidity implies that the geometric invariants of a hyperbolic metric are indeed topological invariants, the following is a very natural yet outstanding problem one encounters. \begin{Quest} For a hyperbolic three-manifold $Y$, is there any relationship between the topological invariants arising from the hyperbolic geometry of $Y$ (e.g. the volume, injectivity radius, lengths of geodesics, etc.) and the invariants arising from Floer homology? \end{Quest}